Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Creating Blended Spectra

 Once the Gaussian convolution has been applied, a fibre with a 4MOST fibre diameter of 1.45 arcseconds is imposed onto the pixel grid, centred on the SN location.
 The flux is then summed from the pixels with centres contained within the fibre radius.
 We find that using a finer pixel grid produces a more accurate value for fibre flux by reducing uncertainty around the fibre edge.
 This is particularly important in Section \ref{Host FF} where the scale of hosts being modelled varies and a balance must be found between accuracy and computation time.

 We are assuming a constant value for the seeing, coupled with a constant fibre size, so we see a constant fraction of transient flux down each fibre.
-The effect is that each transient appears 0.13 magnitudes fainter through the 4MOST fibre.
+The effect is that each transient appears 0.27 magnitudes fainter through the 4MOST fibre.
+This number does not require a simulation to be determined, as it determined from the integration of a 2D Gaussian out to some radius, but simulations are required for simulating extended hosts of varying size as discussed in Section \ref{Host FF}.

+At seeing < 0.8 arcseconds the fraction of flux down the fibre from both transient and host is increased.
+Tests show that the increase is larger on average for transients (as they are point sources), so we would expect improved classification in this case.
+The reverse is true for seeing > 0.8 arcseconds and so we would expect worsened classification.
+Simulations indicated that increasing the seeing value to a uniform 1.2" had a small, negative effect on transient classification, but ultimately a realistic seeing distribution centred on 0.8" is expected to have minimal effect on the overall rates of successful transient classification.